Protect Your Community, Lead with Confidence

-Law enforcement needs better leaders.
+Law enforcement needs strong leaders.
 Are you ready to respond to the call?
-Earn your degree in Criminal Justice while continuing to prevent crime, protect others and promote peace.
+Earn your Bachelor of Science in Criminal Justice while continuing to prevent crime, protect others and promote peace.
 Designed for working professionals, our competency-based program lets you study at your own pace.
-Our fully-online curriculum is divided into 7-week terms so that you can focus on what matters.
-The courses are self-paced, enabling you to set your own schedule and study when able.
-Whether a police officer or military personnel, we’re putting you first.
-Discover how you can lead others towards success through our Criminal Justice program.
+Our fully-online curriculum is divided into 7-week terms so you can focus on what matters.
+The courses are self-paced, enabling you to set your own schedule and study when you are able.
+Whether you’re a police officer or a member of the military, we're putting you first.
+Discover how you can lead others towards success through our criminal justice program.